Israel-Laguan/evo-crypter/README.md

 1. **Mutation Definition:**
     *   Developers define pairs of functions: `fn_<mutation_identifier>_up` for encryption and `fn_<mutation_identifier>_down` for decryption, where `<mutation_identifier>` is a unique symbol (e.g., number, letter, #, \*).
-    *   These functions are implemented in `src/mutations/mutations.c`.
+    *   These functions are implemented in `src/mutations/mod.c`.
     *   Each `fn_<mutation_identifier>_up` function takes a string (a chunk of the file) as input and modifies it in place, simulating a mutation.
     *   The corresponding `fn_<mutation_identifier>_down` function reverses the operation of `fn_<mutation_identifier>_up`.

 2. **Generation Sequence:**
     *   The user provides a comma-separated string (e.g., "1,a,#,4") that specifies the sequence of mutations to be applied.
     *   This sequence is referred to as the "generation sequence."
-    *   The length of the generation sequence determines the number of iterations (generations) the mutations will be applied.
+    *   **The length of the generation sequence determines the number of iterations (generations) the mutations will be applied.** For example, if the generation sequence is "1,2", the sequence "1,2" will be applied twice to each chunk of the input file.
     *   The generation sequence is passed as a command-line argument (`--generations`).

 3. **Encryption Process:**